miklevin/MikeLev.in/_posts/2024-11-10-i-know-kung-fu-show-me.md

 ## The Steel-Driving Coder vs The AI

-We coders were all the bit-driving men (and yes, women too&#151;word-flow, you know).
+We coders were all the bit-driving men (and yes, women too—word-flow, you know).
 We can make code like this on our own, but there's this tireless bit-driving machine that could save us from exhaustion if we just yield and conceded defeat.
 We are no more likely to outcode an AI than John Henry was